 Getting Crap Past the Radar: Mai's Harpie Ladies are not censored when she calls them out in cutscenes, and neither is their ultimate attack, "Harpies' Triangle Ecstasy."

 Guide Dang It: Obtaining the power of Ra's Phoenix Mode requires you to input a password at Grandpa's shop.

-Heroic Bystander: When the Neo Ghouls attack Domino City, everyone is either panicking or losing badly to the thugs...except a random kid who dresses up in a superhero outfit to stop them.
+Heroic Bystander: When the Neo Ghouls attack Domino City, everyone is either panicking or losing badly to the thugs... except minor manga character Hanaski, who dresses up as the superhero Zombire to stop them.
 He actually manages to take one out.
-(The kid is actually a manga character known as Hanasaki.
-The superhero is called 'Zombire' which eventually inspired the monster 'Zombyra the Dark'.)

 Hope Spot: The Neo Ghouls have been defeated and all the Millennium Items are back!
 Then Bandit Keith breaks the Millennium Puzzle, a piece of it gets stolen, and Mokuba gets kidnapped.
 But the Egyptian God Cards are back to normal.